-Dr. Van is proud to offer her patients the option to have root canal procedures using the state-of-the-art Sonendo GentleWave system.
+Our doctors are proud to offer their patients the option to have root canal procedures using the state-of-the-art Sonendo GentleWave system.
 The GentleWave process uses a combination of fluid dynamics and soundwave technology to clean the root canal site more effectively than traditional methods, making root canal procedures even more successful.
 Because the GentleWave system is less invasive than traditional techniques, it can preserve more of the natural tooth and reduce the amount of pain a patient feels afterward.
 It can also reduce the number of appointments needed to complete the root canal.

 A root canal using GentleWave is not an entirely new procedure.
-Rather, GentleWave is a technology Dr. Van incorporates into one critical part of the root canal process, improving the cleaning method to make the overall root canal procedure more effective and less invasive.
+Rather, GentleWave is a technology our doctors incorporate into one critical part of the root canal process, improving the cleaning method to make the overall root canal procedure more effective and less invasive.

 - What is the Sonendo GentleWave treatment?